kuldeepldec/azurefunctiontest/README.md

 # azurefunctiontest
 This repository is to test azure functions.
-Adding repository for test
+Adding repository for test1